zain100000/BookHeaven/book_heaven_backend/Readme.md

-# MediLink Backend
+# Book Heaven Backend

 ## Description

-The **MediLink Backend** is a Node.js-based RESTful API designed to support a full-featured doctor appointment and healthcare management platform.
-This backend provides endpoints for managing users, doctors, appointments, specialties, reviews, and schedules.
-It includes robust user authentication and role-based access control (RBAC), allowing admins and superadmins to manage the platform effectively.
+The **Book Heaven** Backend is a Node.js and Express-based RESTful API designed to power a comprehensive online book store platform.
+This backend provides endpoints for managing users, books, orders, inventory, and reviews.
+It features secure user authentication, role-based access control (RBAC), and integrates with MongoDB for data storage, JWT for security, and Cloudinary for handling document and image uploads.

 ---